OrderLab/orbit/README.md

 ### Environment modules

 Some experiments would require running different versions of applications and/or orbit userlib.
 For easier version management, we use [Environment Modules](http://modules.sourceforge.net) to manage versions.
-The Environment

-Modules dependency has already been installed when running the `guest_toolchain.sh` script.
+The Environment Modules dependency has already been installed when running the `guest_toolchain.sh` script.
 Re-enter the chroot environment and try `module` command to see if it has been successfully setup.
-If no `module` command can be found, run the following and re-enter chroot environment again.
+If no `module` command can be found, run the following in the guest image and re-enter chroot environment again.
 ```bash
 echo '[ -z ${MODULESHOME+x} ] && source /usr/share/modules/init/bash' >> ~/.bashrc
 ```